YU-Zhejian/art_modern/docs/FAQ.md

 ## Simulation

-### What kinds of CPUs are supported by the simulator?

-Although this application should theoretically support both endianness, only little endian is tested.
-That is, if you're working on an Intel or AMD CPU, this application should work fine.

 ### How to split produced pair-end/mate-pair sequencing results to 2 FASTQ files?

 This can be done through [`seqtk`](https://github.com/lh3/seqtk).
 For example, to split `1.fq`: